qbead/qbeadWebsite/content/book/basics.md

 </pre>
 </div>

-You will be seeing plenty more virtual SpinWheels in the upcoming adventures.
-You can use them to test and experiment with your code and see what the result might look like before uploading to your real SpinWheel!
+These virtual SpinWheels show up in many of our adventures as a way to test and experiment with your code and see what the result might look like before uploading to your real SpinWheel!
 The virtual Spinwheels will only show the `loop` block of the code.
 Make sure to add the `setup` block when copying into the Arduino software!

 ::: further-reading
 If you are eager to customize the SpinWheel in other ways (for instance by lighting up the small LEDs), check out the [list of ways to manipulate the SpinWheel's LEDs](/allcommands) we have created.